-Arthritis, meaning inflammation of a joint, can occur at any joint in the human body.
+Arthritis, which essentially means damage to a joint, can occur at any joint in the human body.
 Because the ankle is a commonly injured joint in the body, patients may experience problems later in life due to the wear and tear (“degeneration”) that slowly occurs over a period of years after an injury.
 This is one of the reasons that it is so important to be treated appropriately if you ever experience an ankle sprain.

 Degenerative arthritis means damage to and inflammation of a joint due to wear and tear.
 This condition is called osteoarthritis.
 There are many causes for arthritis, and the term is also used to describe inflammatory conditions, such as gout, infection, and rheumatoid arthritis.

 If you have ever experienced an injury to your ankle joint, you may be at risk for arthritis later in life.
 In recent years, there has been increasing evidence that some osteoarthritis is genetic and has a tendency to occur in families.
 Research suggests that osteoarthritis that occurs without any injury may be related to the chemical make-up of the cartilage in the joint.